Do you often find yourself staring at the menu of a coffee shop, wondering whether a cold brew or latte would best suit your tastes?

 If you're not quite sure which would fit you the best, I recommend the following:

-• Do you instead love sipping on a milk-based coffee that has a smooth flavor?
+- Do you prefer sipping on a milk-based coffee with a smooth flavor?
 Then a latte might be the better option for you!

 I love each drink just as much, and they're both wonderful options for different times of the day.